 The first hatchery Megan experimented with growing queen conch was in 1981 on Pine Cay with the Foundation for PRIDE.

 In nature, one conch pearl is found out of every 10,000 conch.
 In 2006, FAU Harbor Branch scientists, Drs.
-Hector Acosta Salmon and Megan Davis, were the first to reliably produce and patent the culture of queen conch pearls.
-Scientists had been trying for 25 year; Harbor Branch succeeded in 6 months.
+Hector Acosta-Salmon and Megan Davis, were the first to reliably produce and patent the culture of queen conch pearls.
+Scientists had been attempting this for 25 years, and Harbor Branch succeeded in 6 months.
 Conch cultured pearls are produced from a renewable resource because the conch are not sacrificed during the process and 100% of the conch survive the culturing pearl process.
 Each conch can produce multiple pearls.
 (Acosta Salmon and Davis.
 2007.
 Aquaculture)

 This video highlights predator-prey interactions between juvenile spiny lobsters and juvenile hatchery-reared queen conch.
 Lobsters use three different methods to consume conch (crush, peel, or chip) and the method depends on the size of the lobster and the conch.
 Shells of conch with a size of 5 – 7 cm (2 – 3 inches) shell length, in most cases, escaped predation by lobsters.
 Produced in 1992 by Megan Davis as part of her Master's degree.